 - Make sure you keep an eye out for the small ads too.
 Local papers and recruitment agencies often carry mystery shopping adverts.

-- You should be looking for the ones you’ll get the most out of, whether that is the pay you receive for the jobs you do, or the freebies you get from the places you inspect.
+- You should be looking for the ones you’ll get the most out of, whether that’s the pay you receive for the jobs you do, or the freebies you get from the places you inspect.

 - It should never cost you to join a company – they should be paying you for the work you do.

 Step 2: Go out in the field.

 Once the agency accepts you, you can begin looking for jobs on their website.

 You need to go and shop – or eat – or enjoy a show – but the main objective is to follow the guidelines exactly, without having the instructions in front of you.

 You’ll need to report on products and services, which can include anything from aspects of the decor, cleanliness, atmosphere, how the staff deal with other customers, how many staff there are and what they’re all doing.

 Step 3: Report on your mystery shopping experience.

 This will usually involve filling in an online questionnaire with short or longer answers about your experience as a customer.

 Pay rates differ from company to company and depend on the complexity of the work.